How to Dose Betaine HCl For Best Results

 3. Protection of the GI Tract from Pathogens

-In addition to breaking down your food properly and absorbing a host of nutraceuticals, HCl also plays an important role in maintaining a safe environment in the stomach.
+In addition to breaking down your food properly and absorbing a host of nutraceuticals, HCl also plays an essential role in maintaining a safe environment in the stomach.
 HCl reaches that goal by defending against orally-ingested pathogens and creating a defensive barrier to prevent bacterial or fungal overgrowth in the small intestine.

-Restored acid levels can also destroy ingested bacteria and microorganisms.
-Stomach acid is important to prevent the proliferation of H. pylori (Helicobacter pylori), which is the bacteria that thrive in a low acidic environment and can cause peptic ulcers, gastritis and duodenitis and may be associated with gastric cancer.
+For example, stomach acid is vital to prevent the proliferation of H. pylori (Helicobacter pylori), a bacteria that thrive in a low acidic environment and can cause peptic ulcers, gastritis, and duodenitis and may be associated with gastric cancer.

 Low stomach acid and GERD are digestive conditions that affect your quality of life.
 Fortunately, Betaine HCl may hold the promise of helping you get your life back.

 What to be Aware of Before Taking Betaine HCl

 2. I see suggestions on the internet indicating that Betaine HCl should be taken 10 to 20 minutes before a meal.
-I don't agree with this based on personal experience.
+I can't agree with this based on personal experience.
 Initially, I did this but found that occasionally I would start experiencing heartburn before the meal, and then I wouldn't feel like eating.
 Taking Betaine HCl before a meal can turn off stomach acid production for the meal.
 This is especially true if you are just starting to use Betaine HCl and your acid levels are still very low.
-I suggest taking Betaine HCl either half-way through the meal or at the end of the meal.
+I suggest taking Betaine HCl after finishing the meal.

-3. Do NOT take Betaine HCl if you are using any kind of NSAIDs such as ibuprofen, Tylenol, and aspirin or corticosteroids such as Prednisone, Celestone, etc. These drugs can cause damage to the gastrointestinal lining that Betaine HCl may aggravate, increasing the risk of ulcer or gastric bleeding.
+3. Do NOT take Betaine HCl if you use any NSAIDs such as ibuprofen, Tylenol, and aspirin or corticosteroids such as Prednisone, Celestone, etc. These drugs can cause damage to the gastrointestinal lining that Betaine HCl may aggravate, increasing the risk of ulcer or gastric bleeding.
 If you are taking these medications, a safe alternative to Betaine HCl is Digestive Bitters.